jesskongg/sparty/README.md

 #### Background
-The idea for Sparty originated as a course project in CMPT 470 (Web-based Information Systems).
+The idea for Sparty originated as a course project for CMPT 470 (Web-based Information Systems).
 I have independently redeveloped the application to include new features and an improved user experience.